binary-banter/test-each-file/test-each-file/README.md

 }
 ```

-The `.in` and `.out` files need to be in the same directory, as shown below:
+Both the `.in` and `.out` files must exist and be located in the same directory, as demonstrated below:

 ```
 - resources